apaszke/tundra/README.md

 *Identification of people on videos based on their walking style using convolutional and recurrent neural networks.*

+# To do

+* Add a section about using your own neural network with *tundra*.

 # Installation
 We use a lot of technologies, so you've got to do a lot of stuff.